Check out these quick maintenance tips to keep your water heater in tip top shape!

 Most of the time, the water heater in your manufactured home can be located near the home’s furnace.
 Sometimes, water heaters can be found in your primary bedroom closet.
 It could also be found in a utility closet, in the laundry room or even in a hallway hidden behind an access panel that looks just like your wall.
-In the Breeze single wide model, the water heater is actually in the closet of the bedroom at the end of the home!

 If you have a hard time finding your water heater, look in one of those common manufactured home water heater locations for an access panel with batten strips surrounding it if your home has wallboards.
 If your home has drywall, check your closets or utility room.
 All water heater access panels on new Clayton Built® homes are interior access panels, not exterior.